pierre-rouleau/pel/doc/pel-manual.rst

    you should follow the detailed instructions.
 If you want to use this fast-track then move your ``~/.emacs.d/init.el`` file somewhere else because it will be deleted by the following steps.
 Or move your entire ``~/.emacs.d`` directory somewhere else.
-Later you will need to merge the files.
+Later you can then merge the files.

 To install PEL, open a terminal shell and execute the following commands in